What Is Integrative Therapy?

-Integrative psychotherapy can be incorporated into almost any type of therapeutic work with children, adolescents, adults and couples.
-Integrative psychotherapists consider your individual personality, identity, goals, spiritual beliefs, and motivation level to decide the best approach to therapy for each individual client.
+Integrative psychotherapy can be incorporated into any type of therapeutic work with children, adolescents, adults and couples.
+Integrative therapists consider your individual personality, identity, goals, spiritual beliefs, and motivation level to decide the best approach to therapy for each individual client.
 Different approaches will be used consecutively throughout different stages of the therapeutic process to link early childhood experience with current difficulties.

 Prices and booking

 - Therapy session £70